common-badger/wanderlust/README.md

   - __Scrum Master__: Park Loqi Tamaroon
   - __Development Team Members__: Haiming Bao & Dominic Czarnota

-  Dedicated to Dan's Uncle FIXME, who inspired this project TODO ...
+  Dedicated to Justin Thareja, who welcomed his brother Dan to San Francisco with the Mission Mission, the scavenger hunt that started it all.

 ## Table of Contents